Committees of the Board

 Oversees the arbitration of attorney-client fee disputes.
 Develops policy, rules, procedures and forms using guidelines set by the State Bar.
 Appoints arbitrators and serves as a resource for arbitrators and parties.
 The Mandatory Fee Arbitration Program is always in need of volunteer attorney and lay arbitrators.
 That's right: you need not be an attorney to become a lay fee arbitrator!
-If you would like to become a fee arbitrator, or would simply like more information, contact the Fee Arbitration Committee Chair, Veronika Short at firstname.lastname@example.org or Fee Arbitration Coordinator Irene Cortez at email@example.com for information and requirements.
+If you would like to become a fee arbitrator, or would simply like more information, contact the Fee Arbitration Committee Chair, Charles Hellstrom at CHellstrom@murphyaustin.com or our Fee Arbitration Coordinator Mary Gonzalez at firstname.lastname@example.org for information and requirements.

 Responds to the Governor's requests to evaluate individuals under consideration for judicial appointment.
 Having met specific criteria, a separate application must be submitted for this Committee annually.
 All applications are subject to final approval of the President of the Board of Trustees.
 Contact Sherry at email@example.com for more information.
 SCCBA strongly encourages attorneys of diverse racial, ethnic, religious, gender and sexual and gender identities, as well as attorneys with disabilities to apply.